JordanAnthonyKing/japanese/japanese.md

 > なぜいかなければいけない - Why must I come?

-<a id="orga24e035"></a>
+<a id="org98ec3fb"></a>

 # Lesson 32: たら, なら conditionals

 The 「たら/だら」 conditional is particularly easy to form, all we do is form a verb or an adjective into its 「た/だ」 past form and add ら. 「たら/だら」 is the only conditional that can be used about past events.
 Of course, if we are referring to something in the past it&rsquo;s not really a conditional.
 We aren&rsquo;t saying &rsquo;if&rsquo; here, we&rsquo;re saying &rsquo;when&rsquo;.
 We know that the condition has been fulfilled because it&rsquo;s already happened.
 What 「たら」 does is show that the event that happened in the past was unexpected or surprising.
-This is because, rather than using on of the more regular means of showing that one event followed another such as using the て-form or 「から」, we&rsquo;re using an *if-type conditional*.
+This is because, rather than using one of the more regular means of showing that one event followed another such as using the て-form or 「から」, we&rsquo;re using an *if-type conditional*.
 We&rsquo;re stressing the fact that what did happen might well not have happened, and that the thing not having happened might&rsquo;ve been more inline with what we&rsquo;d have expected.

 > 家に帰ったらさくらがいた - When I returned to the house, Sakura was there (surprisingly).
 (She doesn&rsquo;t even have a key, she must&rsquo;ve climbed in through the window.
 Sakura does that kind of thing from time to time y&rsquo;know)